hackkosice/new-web/content/_index.md

 {{< section type="bannerFeature" config="homepage_features" / >}}

 {{< section type="cta" config="homepage_cta" >}}
-A hackathon is a focused 24-hour event where students come together in small teams to share ideas and build something new and exciting, alongside a whole bunch of like-minded people.
+A hackathon is a focused 24-hour event where students come together in small teams to share ideas and build something new and exciting, alongside a bunch of like-minded people.
 You learn immensely with the help of mentors, interact with companies and have fun!
-Hackathons are very beginner friendly!
+Hackathons are very beginner-friendly!
 {{< /section >}}

 {{< section type="counter" config="homepage_numbers" / >}}